 - I have asked our priest to have copies made of his sermon so I can follow it.

 - I am quite active socially, but I did get some really good ideas and suggestions as to what and how to tell people re my hearing loss.

 - Thanks for the booklet.

 - “Slower, not louder” is a good tip.

 One of the questions asked was whether people wanted to be contacted for a follow-up to the presentation.
 10 answered yes and provided contact details.

 The booklet is funded in part by the Government of Canada’s New Horizons For Seniors Program, was written by members of CHHA PEI, and illustrated by artist Wayne Wright.

 Do you have a tip or story to share about hearing loss, or living with someone who is hard of hearing?
-Do you rent your hearing aids?
-Would you consider this option?
 Let us know!
 Comments can be made on this blog, or you can email us at firstname.lastname@example.org.

 © Daria Valkenburg